KevinTheMix/CheatSheets/# Utils/Git.md

 ## Quick Tips

+* Always commit after tidy, before refactoring
+* A local repo (for personal projects) provides version control by itself without the need of any associated remote repos
 * Use trailing (_dangling_) commas whenever possible at the end of source code lines in order to reduce the number of lines marked as modified
-* A local repo (for personal projects) provides version control by itself without the need of any associated remote repos
 * [A Hacker's Guide to Git](https://wildlyinaccurate.com/a-hackers-guide-to-git)
 * [Scott Chacon - Git Tips and Tricks](https://blog.gitbutler.com/git-tips-and-tricks) = also a FOSDEM 2024 talk (by GitHub cofounder)